-Live supervision is a great way to further the development of newly acquired skills and to ensure intervention fidelity.
+Live supervision is a great way to further the development of newly acquired skills and to monitor the quality of services provided (intervention fidelity).
 Below are key considerations to understand if live supervision is the right fit.
 If the answer to any of the questions below are "NO", live supervision should not be considered.